-How To Avoid Copyright Infringement In The UK As A Small Business
+Copyright Infringements: How You Can Avoid Them As A Small UK Business

-This lawyer was asking for proof that certain photographs used on the companies’ websites—photographs taken by his client—were legally obtained.
+This lawyer asked for proof that certain photographs used on the companies’ websites—photographs taken by his client—were legally obtained.
 He threatened them with fines starting at 5,000 pounds if they refused to comply or were unable to show proof of purchase.

-And yet, this ease of acquiring material means that copyright infringement can be a photo in your weekly newsletter, the music on your website, or even some texts that you included in your business brochure.
+Scary stuff.
+Without knowing it, you could be at risk of copyright infringement for a photo in your weekly newsletter, the music on your website, or even some texts that you included in your business brochure.
 Or, it could be a few snapshots in the video presentation you prepared for a client.

 Don’t assume that content like photos, music, or texts found on the Internet are free, mistakenly thinking that, since they are accessible to anyone, then they surely must be free!